FOR UPDATED INFORMATION, VISIT OUR NEW WEBSITE: www.ScanmarInternational.com

 Peter and Antonia Murphy, sailing the Pacific (right now) on their Mariner 36 - they're having so much fun it should be illegal.
 Go to svsereia.com; we can say no more.

 Natasza Caban is a young Polish woman who's preparing her S&S 34 for a solo cirumnavigation, beginning and ending in Hawaii.
 Her website is www.nataszacaban.com.
-Click on the British flag in the upper right corner for english.
+Click on "EN" in the upper right corner for english.

-Keith White is preparing his Hanse 400 for a true single-handed havigation - he lost the use of one arm in an accident.
+Keith White is preparing his Hanse 400 for a true single-handed navigation - he lost the use of one arm in an accident.
 You can follow his preparations & eventual voyage at singlehandedyachting.co.uk

 Jack van Ommen has just completed his 2-1/2-year circumnavigation with is Naja 30 "Fleetwood".
 His website, with links to extensive photo galleries, is cometosea.us.
 Sailing's not over for Jack - he has plans to continue on to Holland next year.